 Acute or chronic tendonitis and tendinopathy can be treated with PRP injections.
-PRP can also be used to augment any tendon repair procedure intraoperatively.
-PRP has been demonstrated to increase anabolic and extracellular matrix gene expression, induce cell proliferation, improve neovascularization, advance range of motion, and promote early recovery through a number of in vitro, in vivo, and clinical studies with respect to tendon therapies.11-16
+PRP can also be used intraoperatively to augment any tendon repair procedure.
+In a number of in vitro, in vivo, and clinical studies of tendon therapies, PRP has been demonstrated to increase anabolic and extracellular matrix gene expression, induce cell proliferation, improve neovascularization, advance range of motion, and promote early recovery.11-16